-Prime contractors bear the responsibility of ensuring their partners are CMMC eligible.
+Prime contractors bear the responsibility of ensuring their partners, subcontractors, and suppliers meet CMMC Phase I requirements in order to be eligible for awards.
 If you're relying on a subcontractor to perform work involving Controlled Unclassified Information (CUI), their inability to meet CMMC readiness could jeopardize your entire organization's eligibility.